uw-madison-aae/uw.authentication.shibboleth/README.md

     return claimActions;
 }
 ```

+### Other Overridable Methods
+* `CreateClaimsPrincipal` - creates the actual `ClaimsPrincipal`.
+* `IsShibbolethSession` - determines whether a Shibboleth session is present (user is authenticated)
+* `GetShibbolethAttributes` - returns the list of Shibboleth attribute mapping (name and ID) from the standard UW Shibboleth attribute-map.xml
 ------------

 There are sample projects available in the source solution to show each of these working in their entirety.